venkateshreddypala/CSCI-6040/README.md

 There are many other applications to the NLP/NLU and is an active research area.
 Topic of intrest for many and applied to many feilds for numerous applications.

+---
+These notebooks not only targets the audience who cna refer to the exercises to learn about concepts but also to anyone who wants to build a real-world nlp solution.
+Real-World data is far from the academic reseacrh and mostly availble in raw form, we start at that point and will build solutions to many complex solutions.

+These notebooks prepare induviduals to Gather, prepare and ingesting real-time data.
+We start with building simple models to start and we will eventually explore deep learning technologies which performs effectively on nosiy and learns features on the fly.
+With these notebooks users will be able to intrepret and understand the structure of models.
+We also try to demonstrate how some frameworks perform better than others.

+---

 ## Topics